Location and Description

 The concrete ogee weir principal spillway is severely deficient with regards to discharge capacity.
-The dam does not currently pass the minimum design flood standard as required in Ohio Administrative Code 1501:21-13-02.
+The dam does not currently pass the state's minimum design flood standard.
 Concrete around the principal spillway is deteriorated and in need of rehabilitation.
 Additionally, the lake drain is no longer functional and is in need of complete replacement.

-Preliminary alternatives for the remediation of these problems were considered and a recommended alternative was selected.
 Based upon the configuration of the existing structure, constructing roller compacted concrete (RCC) overtopping protection on the structure is the recommended alternative for rehabilitation.
-This alternative will involve construction of a sheet pile cutoff wall on the upstream and downstream slope to support multiple lifts of RCC overtopping protection.
+This alternative involves construction of a sheet pile cutoff wall on the upstream and downstream slope to support multiple lifts of RCC overtopping protection.
 The concrete ogee weir spillway will be rehabilitated with patch repairs.
-Additionally, a new 24-inch-diameter cast iron/HDPE pipe siphon lake drain will be installed and the current 18-inch-diameter concrete lake drain pipe will be grouted and abandoned in place.
-Construction will begin in Spring 2014 and is scheduled to be completed in September.
-The total cost of construction is $1.3 million.
+Additionally, a new 24-inch-diameter cast iron/HDPE pipe siphon lake drain is being installed and the current 18-inch-diameter concrete lake-drain pipe will be grouted and abandoned in place.